Alemkin/react-redux-boilerplate/README.md

 This is boilerplate code for React Redux web applications

-It uses Webpack 4, React 16, Redux, Bootstrap 4, ESLint with StandardJS, Sagas, and Jest
+It uses Webpack 4, React 16, Redux, Bootstrap 4, Styleguidist, ESLint with StandardJS + a11y, Sagas, and Jest

 Works out of the box, just need to have Node, and NPM installed